 This dance work uses dance as a way of creating new forms of greetings.
-Due to social distancing, we sometimes have to find other ways of creating both formal and informal ways of saying hello.
+Returning to education following a pandemic type of disaster might require social distancing, therefore we sometimes have to find other ways of creating both formal and informal ways of saying hello.
 There is a lot of room for students to have fun creating together while discussing the ways life may have changed a bit due to the need for social distancing.